lwvmobile/m17-fme/docs/Example_Usage.md

-                (NOTE: Due to bug in m17-tools handling of AES keys, all keys are run as AES-128) (Limiting significant key value to first 32 characters to maintain compatibility) -J <file>     Load AES Key from file. (see example key: key/aes_key.txt) -O            Send OTA Key Delivery Packets and Embedded LSD
+                (NOTE: Due to bug in m17-tools handling of AES keys, all keys are run as AES-128) (Limiting significant key value to first 32 characters to maintain compatibility) -J <file>     Load AES Key from file. (see example key: key/aes_key.txt) -O            Send OTA Key Delivery Packets and Embedded LSD for AES and Scrambler Keys -Q            Send OTA Key Delivery Packets for Signature Public Keys

 Debug Options: